OpenLane-V2: A Topology Reasoning Benchmark for Unified 3D HD Mapping: Related Work

 \subsection{3D Lane Detection}

 The task of lane detection has been pursued for several years (\cref{fig:development}).
-Previous works~\citep{aly2008real, wu2012practical, lee2017vpgnet, tusimple2017, behrendt2019unsupervised, xu2020curvelane} provided 2D laneline annotations in PV.
+Previous works~\citep{aly2008real,behrendt2019unsupervised,lee2017vpgnet,tusimple2017, wu2012practical,xu2020curvelane} provided 2D laneline annotations in the perspective view.
 CULANE~\citep{pan2018spatial} collected a large scale of data and manually annotated the occluded lane markings with cubic splines.
 With multiple sensors, AppolloScape~\citep{huang2019apolloscape} included per-pixel lane mark labeling in 35 classes.
 BDD100K~\citep{yu2020bdd100k} labeled lanes attributes of continuity (full or dashed) and direction (parallel or perpendicular) on a massive amount of data.
 However, the scope of annotation is still limited in the 2D space on front-view images.
 OpenLane~\citep{chen2022persformer} was the first large-scale, real-world 3D laneline dataset.
 It is equipped with a wide span of diversity in both data distribution and task applicability.
-In the spirit of it, the proposed \datasetname provides annotations in 3D space.
-Instead of the visible lanelines, its annotations of conceptual lane centerlines serve as trajectories for downstream tasks.
+In the spirit of it, the \datasetname dataset provides 3D annotations of lanes, which cover the whole surrounding area of the ego vehicle.
+Instead of focusing on the visible lanelines, annotations of conceptual centerlines in the proposed dataset serve as the trajectory guidance for downstream tasks.
 Moreover, as human drivers also observe situations from backward, we provide lane annotations in all directions of the ego car within a long range.